pmlmodelling/ersem/README.md

 hydrodynamic models including NEMO, FVCOM, ROMS and GOTM.
-FABM also makes it easy to customise the default set of functional types described above, and to combine ERSEM with modules representing other parts of the ecosystem, including fish communities, shellfish, seagrass meadows and spectraly resolved irradiance.
+FABM also makes it easy to customise the default set of functional types described above, and to combine ERSEM with modules representing other parts of the ecosystem, including fish communities, shellfish, seagrass meadows and spectrally resolved irradiance.

 # How to cite